China manufacturer and company for Packaging – Food/Beverage plastic crate mould,turnover box mould making with P20 steel

 plastic crate mould

-We use hot runner technology, injection molding flow analysis software to design and make crate mold.the crate mold is with reasonable structure, reliable operation, easy molding process control, crate quality assurance.
+We use hot runner technology, injection molding flow analysis software to design and make crate mould which include:beer crate mould,bread crate mould,vegetable crate mould and fish crate mould and so on .the crate mould is with reasonable structure, reliable operation, easy molding process control, crate quality assurance.
 Use hotrunner system technology to improve the quality of plastic parts, reduce production costs and save time.

 - plastic crate mold